sci-comp/UberGodotGameJamKit/README.md

 ## License

 Most content is either MIT or cc0.
-Please see license.txt files in their respective folders.
-Exceptions are listed below,
+Please see license.txt files in their respective folders for more information.

 #### CC0 creators: